jazzsequence/Update-Shaming/README.txt

 The purpose of this plugin is to shame content editors into updating page content that has not been touched in a long time, while simultaneously providing an overview of the oldest pages on a site.
 Also: gifs.

 The plugin adds an **Out of Date Pages** subpage under the Pages menu, which breaks all the pages on the site down by last modified date, grouped by years since it's been modified.
 Each page listed has a link to edit the page.
+All images on the Out of Date Pages subpage are sourced from [reactiongifs.com](http://reactiongifs.com).

 == Installation ==